Relevant for: business process tests and flows

-Business Process Testing is flexible and does not enforce any one particular model for incorporating business processes into your testing environment.
+BPT is flexible and does not require any one particular model for incorporating business processes into your testing environment.
 The actual workflow in an organization may differ for different projects, or at different stages of the application development life cycle.

 Defining low-level components first and then designing business process tests based on the defined components is called a bottom-up methodology.
-This methodology is particularly useful when:
+This methodology is particularly useful:

-The business processes in the organization are clearly defined.
+- When the business processes in the organization are clearly defined

 The top-down methodology advocates the creation of business process testing entities according to the following hierarchy:

 - Business process tests, which contain flows and/or business components

 - Business components, which contain manual and/or automated steps

 The top-down methodology is based on the following design phases: